jupl/btc-ember/README.md

 One-line commands are provided for convenience as well for those that want to start running things as quickly as possible by installing depedencies automatically.
 Use `npm start` to download non-development packages and run the `server:prod` task.
 Use `npm test` to download all packages and run the `test:all` task.

+Handlebars templates are precompiled when building the application.
+In addition, the full development of Ember is used for `dev` while the production version (no debug/assertion code) is used for `prod`.

 ## Task List
 While Brunch/Scaffolt/etc. can be used, Jake commands are provided for a simple and consistent interface.
 These tasks can be executed using `jake`. (`jake [task]`) These are the following available tasks provided out of the box: